11 JavaScript Command Line Tricks I Wish I’d Known Sooner

 10. Generating V8 Profiler Output with --prof

-flag in Node enables the V8 profiler, which generates a detailed log that can be used for performance analysis of your script.
+The --prof flag in Node enables the V8 profiler, which generates a detailed log that can be used for performance analysis of your script.

 Then: